YuraKostin/redux-crudaxe-thunk/README.md

 // store/login/index.js
 import {getProcedure} from 'redux-crudaxe-thunk';
 import login from '@api/public/login'; // API request

-export const loginModuleName = 'login';

-export const loginProcedure = getProcedure(loginModuleName, login, {
+export const loginProcedure = getProcedure('login', login, {
     mock: {
         type: 'data' | 'error' | 'isInProcess', // Use one of these values
-        value: someValue, // `data` and `error` values passes as is, but `isInProcess` will be converted to boolean }
+        value: any, // `data` and `error` values passes as is, but `isInProcess` will be converted to boolean
+        emulateLoading: { // Optional parameter, which emulates request, setting `isInProcess = true`
+            delay: number
+        }
+    }
 });
 ```